drajathasan/deflip/README.md

 ![Screenshot 2022-03-30 214907](https://user-images.githubusercontent.com/125229/160863647-c182ccc2-456c-4938-bcee-1ca7bd68d800.jpg)

 We hope you'll find joyful moments when using the plugin.
 Drop some words in Issue if you'll find anything need to be improved or fixed.

+p.s.

+You are responsible for any consequences caused by using this plugin.
+Use it with its own risk.